Infonet Use Policy

 Conditions for Use of Infonet

 - Unlawful Activities.
-Use of the Infonet is granted as a privilege by DLS-CSB on the condition that it will not be used for activities that is against the Law, College rules or regulations, social norms, and/or against common decency.
+Use of the Infonet is granted as a privilege by DLS-CSB on the condition that it will not be used for activities that are against the Law, College rules or regulations, social norms, and/or against common decency.
 Users should not encourage or tolerate such unlawful activities, and should immediately report it to the DTO or any DLS-CSB personnel of authority.

 - Infringement.
 Users must not infringe on the copyright, patents, and other property rights covering software, databases and all other materials such as but not limited to text, images, icons, music or other recordings, motion pictures or videos, retrieved from or through the Infonet.
 The user agrees to indemnify and keep indemnified DLS-CSB and each and every member of its personnel against all actions, claims, and demands for infringement of patent and/or breach of copyright which may be brought or made against DLS-CSB or any member of its personnel arising out of, or in connection with the use of the Infonet.

 - Use of Infonet Accounts.
 Users access the Infonet by means of an Infonet account (or credential) and, therefore, Infonet accounts must be treated as confidential information by the user.
-The user is accountable on all actions done by their Infonet account, and it is their responsibility to secure their Infonet account.
+The user is accountable for all actions done by their Infonet account, and it is their responsibility to secure their Infonet account.

 - Unauthorized Access.
 Infonet users should not exceed the approved level of access, unless with written permission and approval.
 Accessing, or an attempt to access the Infonet (i.e. computer, computer network, or any IT services provided by the College) without authority or beyond the authorized access is a violation of this policy, and is subject to disciplinary action.